swaptacular/swpt_accounts/protocol.rst

    of processed `AccountTransfer`_ messages. [#sequential-transfer]_
    [#transfer-chain]_

+Client implementations ought to have a way to remove created `AL record`_\s that are not needed anymore.

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be processed out-of-order.
 For example, it is possible *transfer #3* to